ProCode-Software/proicons/site/src/docs/packages/react.md

     )
 }
 ```
-Props from [`ProIconOptions`]() can be used to customize icons.
+Props from [`ProIconsOptions`](options#proiconsoptions) can be used to customize icons.
 These components get converted into `<svg>` elements with your configuration.

 ## `ProIcon` Component
 This package also includes a generic `ProIcon` component allowing you to import icons by their name.
-This is equivalent to the [HTML API](../api-reference/html-api).
+This is equivalent to the [HTML API](html-api).

 ::: danger
 Using the `<ProIcon>` component imports all icons and breaks tree-shaking, which can increase bundle size when using module bundlers such as Webpack or Rollup.